Pathoschild/smapi-mod-dump/source/Goodbye American English/README.md

 To turn Harmony patching off, set AllowAdvancedNameReplacer to false in the config.
 This stops some replacements from occurring but can prevent issues if the game is experiencing problems.

+In 1.6.0 the format of the NameReplacer has been updated for readability and to be better compatible with Stardew Valley 1.6.
+The old format is still currently supported but this will likely break in the future so updating the NameReplacer is highly recommended.
+#### 1.6.0 ####
+In version 1.6.0 the format of the NameReplacer has changed to better support the new object data format.
+The old format is still currently accepted, but this will likely change in the future.

+For Objects: Name replacement entries are in the format: "ItemName": "NewItemName", e.g to turn Hot Pepper into Chilli, the entry would be "Hot Pepper": "Chilli".

+For Concession snacks: Name replacement entries are in the format: "ConcessionName_C":"NameToReplaceWith", e.g to turn Cotton Candy into Fairy Floss, the entry would be "Cotton Candy_C":"Fairy Floss"

+#### 1.5.0 ####

 The format has also been updated for concessions to fix some recognition issues.
 For concessions the form is now "SnackID_C":"Name/NameToReplaceWith"

 Input name replacements for objects are in the form "ObjectID":"O/Name/NameToReplaceWith" (first field is a capital O) e.g "272":"O/Eggplant/Aubergine".
 See https://stardewcommunitywiki.com/Modding:Object_data for object IDs